desultory/ugrd/readme.md

 This project is a framework which can be used to generate an initramfs.

-Executing `./main.py` will read the config from `config.yaml` and use that to generate an initramfs.
+Executing `./main.py` will read the config from `config.toml` and use that to generate an initramfs.

 The goal of the project was to design one that can be used to enter GPG keys for LUKS keyfiles over serial, to boot a btrfs raided filesystem.

 ## Usage

-To use this script, configure `config.yaml` to meet specifications and run `./main.py` as root.
+To use this script, configure `config.toml` to meet specifications and run `./main.py` as root.

+> Example configs are available in the repo

+### Passing a config file by name

 Another config file can be used by passing it as an argument to `main.py`.

-The example config can be used with `./main.py example_config.yaml`
+The example config can be used with `./main.py example_config.toml`

 ## Configuration

-The main configuration file is `config.yaml`
+The main configuration file is `config.toml`

-### General config
+### Module config

+#### base_modules.base

 #### out_dir